Building Redox

 Existing Working Directory

-If you already have the build system, you can do the following steps:
+If you already have the build system, simply perform the following steps:

 cd ~/tryredox/redox